-This cherry wreath recipe is made with crowd-pleasing jammy cinnamon rolls and is a beautiful centrepiece for your Christmas gathering!
+This cherry wreath recipe is made with crowd-pleasing jammy cinnamon rolls and is a beautiful centerpiece for your Christmas gathering!

 This cherry roll wreath is slightly more sophisticated than my former wreath recipe.
 The jammy cinnamon rolls are similar to conventional cinnamon rolls but they are made using a more complicated lamination process.
 If you're a baking enthusiast, you'll enjoy making this!